KeerthiKuthati/TestDemo/FeedUpdatesDetails.md

 * Configure MS flow

 ## Develop a Custom Action
 This is a simple card that has no creation view and no response view.
-This is an announcemnet in the form of a card,directed from MS Flow.
+This is an announcemnet in the form of a card, directed to kaizala group using MS Flow.

 ### Chat Card view
 This card has 3 fields in chat view- Card title(Ex- Tech Trends), Image, Feed title ( title of the News feed and summary).
 Tapping this card on chat cavas opens white-listed URLS's within kaizala.